smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Text Images and Buttons/index.md

 !@

 ### Removing Text and Images
 After you have displayed text and graphics onto the screen, you may want to remove those from being displayed.
-In order to do so, you only need to set the screen manager property to `nil`.
+In order to do so, you only need to set the screen manager property to @![iOS]`nil`!@ @![android, javaSE, javaEE]`null`!@.

 @![iOS]
 ##### Objective-C